-The District's assessed valuation increased from \$5.1 billion in the 2021/22 fiscal year to \$5.4 billion for the 2022/23 fiscal year, a 5.95 percent increase.
+The District's assessed valuation increased from \$5.4 billion in the 2022/23 fiscal year to \$5.7 billion for the 2023/24 fiscal year, a 4.71 percent increase.
 Economic growth projections for the District continue to remain strong.
-Assessed valuation of existing property is limited to three percent increases a year.
-Growth in the District's assessed valuation is largely expected to come from these legally allowed increases and continued new development and residential and commercial construction.
+Assessed valuation of existing property is limited to three percent increases per year.
+Growth in the District is largely expected to come from these legally allowable increases in property and continued new development in residential and commercial construction.
 The District monitors property tax valuation matters closely and works with regional officials like the County Assessor and Southern Oregon Economic Development to monitor trends and forecasts.
 The District will continue however to develop budgets on modest revenue growth while maintaining modest expenditure increases.